-A channel gives a timeout when the ROS is waiting to read that channel and its input FIFO is empty longer than the timeout value programmed.
-Therefore, the programmed timeout should be long enough to cope with the different latency of the L1A signal between the Minicrates and the ROS and include also the propagation time between the cooper links from Minicrates to ROS.
+- The FIFO is empty longer than the timeout value programmed for that group of 6 channels (register TIMEOUT VALUE).
+Therefore, the programmed timeout should be long enough to cope with the different latency of the L1A signal between the Minicrates and the ROS and include also the propagation time between the cooper links from Minicrates to ROS. - The number of consecutive 32 bits words read from a channel is over the programmed limit (by default 200 words ( $\sim 10 \, \mu s$ )) and no ROB trailer has been found.